Rigidity of proper colorings of $\mathbb{Z}^d$

 It remains to prove~\eqref{eq:even-odd-diff}.
 To see this, first observe that $u \mapsto u^{\down}$ is a bijection between $U^\even \cap U^{\up}$ and $U^\odd \cap U^{\down}$, so that

 As this equality holds for any direction $\up$, summing it up over the $2d$ possible choices yields~\eqref{eq:even-odd-diff}. \end{proof}

 The proof of the Proposition~\ref{lem:shearer-for-bad-set} relies on two lemmas.
-The first lemma, whose proof is based on Shearer's inequality, provides a bound on the total weight of a collection of configurations $f$, which is conveniently factorized into ``local terms'' involving the values of $f$ on a vertex and its neighbors.
+The first lemma, whose proof is based on Shearer's inequality, provides a bound on the size of a collection of colorings $f$, which is conveniently factorized into ``local terms'' involving the values of $f$ on a vertex and its neighbors.

-\begin{lemma} Let $S \subset \Z^d$ be finite and even and let $\{ S_u \}_{u \in \intB S}$ be a collection of subsets of $[q]$.
-Let $\cF \subset [q]^S$ be a set of proper colorings such that $f(u) \in S_u$ for every $f \in \cF$ and $u \in \intB S$.
+\begin{lemma} Let $S \subset \Z^d$ be finite and even and let $\{ A_u \}_{u \in \intB S}$ be a collection of subsets of $[q]$.
+Let $\cF \subset [q]^S$ be a set of proper colorings such that $f(u) \in A_u$ for every $f \in \cF$ and $u \in \intB S$.
 Let $f$ be an element of $\cF$ chosen uniformly at random.
 For each odd vertex $v \in S$, let $X_v$ be a random variable which is measurable with respect to $f|_{N(v)}$.
 Then

 where $\Psi_v$ and $I_v$ are the supports of $f|_{N(v)}$ and $f(v)$ given $X_v$, respectively. \end{lemma}

 \begin{proof} Since $f$ is uniformly chosen from $\cF$, we have $\Ent(f)=\log |\cF|$.
 Hence, our goal is to bound $\Ent(f)$.
 We make use of~\eqref{eq:entropy-chain-rule}-\eqref{eq:entropy-subadditivity} throughout the proof.
 We begin by writing